 In addition to the soul patch, the mustache is a unique way to compliment this beard style and can extend all the way to the center of the chin to create the chin strap.
 This is a look that will certainly command your fair share of attention.

 7. Nicolas II Style

-If you thought you saw the last of this beard style back in the early twentieth century, it has seen a resurgence this year and appears to be growing in popularity with black men especially.
+If you have thought that you saw the last of this beard style back in the early twentieth century, know that it has seen a resurgence this year and it appears to be growing in popularity with black men especially.

 8. The Van Dyke Beard

-This imperial look must be trimmed daily to maintain its appearance, certainly an acquired taste and one that leaves plenty of room for creativity when it comes to widening the soul patch or shaping the chin beard.
+This imperial look must be trimmed daily to maintain its appearance.
+This is certainly an acquired taste and one that leaves plenty of room for creativity when it comes to widening the soul patch or shaping the chin beard.